-The Ponemon/IBM Security report identified several areas where modern organizations may be exposing themselves to insider threat incidents.
+The Ponemon/Proofpoint report identified areas where modern organizations may be exposing themselves to insider threat incidents:

-Another potential vulnerability resulted from poor identity management and access control protocols.
-An abundance of privileged accounts is an ideal target for social engineering and brute-force attacks, such as phishing.
+- Another potential vulnerability results from poor identity management and access control protocols.
+An abundance of privileged accounts is an ideal target for social engineering and brute-force attacks, such as phishing emails.